jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-10.md

-+++
+---
-title= "The Quranic sciences"
+title: "The Quranic sciences"
-description= "The Quran is the word of God that was revealed to His Prophet.
+description: "The Quran is the word of God that was revealed to His Prophet.
 It was written down between the two covers of copies of the Qur'an (mushaf).
-Its transmission has been continuous in Islam" image= "/covers/muq.jpg" date= 2020-01-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-06" linkbtext= "Part 6" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-11" linkftext= "Part 11" heading= "Part 8"
+Its transmission has been continuous in Islam"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 10"
+date: 2022-01-24
+---

 <!-- ## 10.
 The Qur'anic sciences of Qur'an interpretation and Qur'an reading -->